This post may contain affiliate links. For more information, please read my disclosure policy.

 - Approximately 1 sleeve saltine crackers

-- 24 ounce package chocolate flavored coating (almond bark)
+- 1 (24 ounce) package chocolate flavored coating (almond bark)

 - On a 15 x 10 baking sheet lined with parchment paper, Arrange saltine crackers side-by-side until the entire pan is filled.

-- Melt chocolate coating in a double boiler.
+- Melt chocolate coating in a double boiler (or microwave according to package directions).
 Evenly pour and spread chocolate over saltine crackers.